(Chapter added by Ordinance No. 185443, effective July 20, 2012.)

 C. The determination of a violation and imposition of a civil penalty under this Section shall be subject to appeal pursuant to Section 6.05.105.

-A. Revenues shall be used only for programs which promote overnight tourism and improve the lodging business environment.
+A. Revenues shall be used only for programs which promote overnight tourism and improve the lodging and hospitality business environment.
 Programs shall be designed to benefit both Hotels and Short-Term Rental Hosts who use Booking Agents to advertise or accept reservations paying the assessment.
 Programs may include: